LoginRadius/engineering-portal/GUIDELINES.md

    - **social profiles (optional)**: You need to mention the id of your social profiles, supported social profiles will be GitHub, StackOverflow, LinkedIn, medium, twitter.
      Note: For StackOverflow, you need to add your id which is in **number**, for eg: `https://stackoverflow.com/users/5688477/modi-mohammed` for this URL id will be `5688477`.

-   This is an example of the author info
+   This is an example of the author info:

    ```
    id: Jon Doe